keaton-tagseth/acc-code-golf/README.md

 - _You must work together!_ Pair programming in teams of two.
 Talk about the problem together, code together, present your solution together.
 - You may use any language, framework, library, etc.
 - You may use AI tools, but tell us so we can see how you used them effectively!
-- Everyone has the same amount of time: the end of the summit on Thursday.
+- Everyone has the same amount of time: the end of the summit on Wednesday.

 ## Submitting a solution